scriban/scriban/doc/language.md

 [:top:](#language)
 ### 4.2 The special variable `empty`

-The `empty` variable represents simply an empty object.
-It is mainly relevant to be compatible with liquid, by providing a way to compare an object with the `empty` object to check if it is empty or not:
+The empty variable represents an empty object and is primarily used for compatibility with Liquid templates.
+It provides a way to compare an object with the empty variable to determine if it is empty or not:

 > **input**
 ```scriban-html